codenart/codenart.github.io/_posts/2-css/2017-08-24-css-12-margin-padding.md

 [Container Types](https://codenart.github.io/css/2017/08/24/css/4-container-types.html#changing-type-of-a-container "ext"),
 we've created some look-like-button links using width and height properties.
-Using width and height properties to specify size of those buttons has some drawbacks that we have to change CSS code to adapt to certain content and we also need to write some more rules to center text.
+Using width and height properties to specify size of those buttons has some drawbacks that we have to change CSS code to adapt to certain text and we also need to write some more rules to center text.

-`padding` properties can help us to simply the tasks: both size up elements and center text.
+`padding` properties can help us to simply the tasks: both sizing up elements and centering text.

 `HTML code:`
 <script src="https://gist.github.com/codenart/106cb07a00bdd715a1a8fe18db1b93e1.js">